cheran99/SOC-Automation/README.md

 ### Step 13: Implement Another Wazuh Agent to Shuffle

 Since the automation in the previous steps was successful when it came to running Mimikatz, in this step, another virtual machine is going to be implemented to act as a Wazuh agent to generate alerts that detect any brute force activity through SSH from all inbound traffic.
-The user input will also be implemented so that the user has the option to block the source IP.
+The user input will also be implemented so that the user has the option to block the source IP using the "firewall-drop" active response.
 The virtual machine used in this are the following:

 - Operating system: Ubuntu 22.04
 - Memory: 1GB